 - Common Interventional Radiology Procedures (Society of Interventional Radiology)

-- Cryotherapy (Radiological Society of North America, American College of Radiology) Available in Spanish
+- Cryotherapy (Radiological Society of North America, American College of Radiology) Also in Spanish

 - Gamma-Knife Radiosurgery (Mayo Foundation for Medical Education and Research)

 - Laparoscopic Surgery - What Is It?
-(American Society of Colon and Rectal Surgeons) Available in Spanish
+(American Society of Colon and Rectal Surgeons) Also in Spanish

 - Minimally Invasive Surgery (American Society for Reproductive Medicine) - PDF